 To see if the Town will vote to raise and appropriate the sum of Forty-Thousand Dollars (\$40,000.00) for the purpose of inspecting and cleaning the Town's water tanks.
 Every 5 years the water department is required to have its water tanks inspected inside and out by NHDES.
 This work will entail contracting with an outside company that will deploy underwater divers to video and clean the tanks.
 A report will be generated detailing the inspection.
 This work will include the 107 standpipe, the 286 elevated tank, and the 180,000 gallon clear well at the Water Treatment facility.
+This sum will come from the water reserve fund.
 This will be a non-lapsing appropriation per RSA 32:7, VI and will not lapse until the project is completed or in two (2) years (December 31, 2027), whichever occurs first.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (This amount would be paid for from water rates and would have no impact on the tax rate.)
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (This amount would be paid for from water reserve and would have no impact on the tax rate or water rates.)

 NOTE: This article is included in the capital improvement plan approved by the Planning Board.
-New Hampshire code of Administrative rule Env-Dw 509.09 states that water storage tanks will be inspected at least once every 5 years for structural strength, corrosion and other factors related to water quality and tank integrity.

-To see if the Town will vote to raise and appropriate the sum of Five Hundred Twenty-Five Thousand Dollars (\$525,000.00) for improvements to Town streets and sidewalks consisting of pavement overlays, adjustments to associated structures, crack-sealing repairs, and design of drainage improvements.
-Said appropriation will be offset by an anticipated One Hundred Sixty-Thousand Eight Hundred Dollars (\$160,800.00) from the Highway Block Grant; Eighty Thousand Dollars (\$80,000.00) from the Transportation Improvement Special Revenue Fund and the remainder to come from general taxation.
+New Hampshire code of Administrative rule Env-Dw 509.09 states that water storage tanks will be inspected at least once every 5 years for structural strength, corrosion and other factors related to water quality and tank integrity drainage improvements.
+Said appropriation will be offset by an anticipated One Hundred Sixty-Thousand Eight Hundred Dollars (\$160,800.00) from the Highway Block Grant; Eighty Thousand Dollars (\$80,000.00) from the Transportation Improvement Special Revenue Fund, with \$284,200 coming from unassigned fund balance and any remainder to come from general taxation.
 This will be a non-lapsing appropriation per RSA 32:7, VI and will not lapse until the projects are completed or in two (2) years (December 31, 2027), whichever occurs first.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (Estimated \$0.062 impact per \$1,000 on the tax rate).
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (No impact on the tax rate).